SturdyStubs/AIO.Egg/README.md

 ## All in One Egg

-SturdyStubs has also created a Custom Carbon Egg as well.
+SturdyStubs has also created a custom egg as well.
 This is a newer addition to the Carbon egg collection.
-This egg includes all of the Carbon builds, as well as a build for Oxide.
+This egg includes all of the Carbon builds, as well as a build for Oxide and Oxide staging.
 This enables you to easily test the difference in performance between Oxide and Carbon.
 It also includes some great QoL features!

-You can download the egg [here](https://raw.githubusercontent.com/SturdyStubs/Carbon.Egg/main/egg-rust--all-carbon-builds.json).
+You can download the egg [here](https://github.com/SturdyStubs/AIO.Egg/raw/main/egg-rust--all-carbon-builds.json).

 ### Adding The Egg To The Nest